 Make sure your cat has some comfortable napping spots, and then consider investing in some good cat toys.
 What should your cat play with while you’re out?

-- High Qaulity & Safe Toy - These interactive cat toys assorted are made from Non-Toxic materials, very durable and useful.
-All dyes color are safe for your cats and friendly to environment.
+- High Qaulity & Funny Cat Toys - These interactive cat toys assorted are made from premium materials, very durable and useful.
+All dyes color are not harmful for your cats and friendly to environment.

 Can you set up any puzzles for them to explore, or can you find a new toy they might play with?